fgm/g2/README.txt

   4. Installing / upgrading / uninstalling
   5. Notice

-// Interim HEAD being set up for Drupal 7 port from the latest D6 dev version. //

 1. Introduction
 ---------------

 G2 is a glossary management module written for Drupal.

-It is not intended as a direct replacement for glossary.module which has been already available with drupal for quite some time now, but as an alternative for sites needing a glossary for a large number of entries, or a different feature set.
+It is not intended as a direct replacement for glossary.module, which has been available with drupal for a number of years, but as an alternative for sites needing a glossary for a large number of entries, or a different feature set.

-Unlike glossary.module, it uses nodes for its definitions, and does not automatically link terms in other nodes to their entries in G2, but relies on
-<dfn> markup in definitions, and can link to terms in multi-byte character sets
-and terms containing special characters like slashes or ampersands without specific markup.
+Unlike glossary.module, it uses nodes instead of terms to hold  definitions, and does not automatically link terms in other nodes to their entries in G2, but relies on <dfn> markup in definitions, and can link to terms in multi-byte character sets and terms containing special characters like slashes or ampersands without specific markup.

+It has been designed to handle glossaries with many thousands of nodes without slowing or increasing its memory requirements significantly.

 Its development to this date has been entirely sponsored by OSInet.fr

-A word of warning: due to G2 targeting high-volume glossaries and including its own APIs and features, the code is heavier than glossary.module: the base version source for G2 is more than twice the volume of the base version source for glossary.module.
-It may be too heavy for sites on very limited hosting plans or unable to use clean URLs.
-On the other hand, it handles glossaries with thousands of nodes without slowing or increasing its memory requirements significantly.

 Project page on Drupal.org:
         http://drupal.org/project/g2